 Up to 12 credits, earned in the graduate non-degree status, would be eligible for review, approval and application toward a graduate program at a later date.
 Such graduate credits must comply with the requirements published in the Graduate Catalog under “Graduate Policies.”
 Graduate courses completed in a graduate non-degree admission classification will appear on a graduate transcript.

-Up to 12 credits of 400-level advanced undergraduate coursework, completed by an undergraduate at Oakland University, may be applied to a graduate program if the courses were not used to fulfill the baccalaureate degree requirements.
-The courses must be applicable to a select graduate program, approved by the faculty adviser, graduate committee on instruction, and Graduate Study and Lifelong Learning.
+Up to 12 credits of 4000-level advanced undergraduate coursework, completed by an undergraduate at Oakland University, may be applied to a graduate program if the courses were not used to fulfill the baccalaureate degree requirements.
+The courses must be applicable to a select graduate program, approved by the faculty adviser, graduate committee on instruction, and Oakland University Graduate School.
 Credit earned more than six years, before a master’s degree is to be granted, may not be used to fulfill the degree or program requirements.

-In no case will credit earned in one master’s degree program be transferred to satisfy the requirements of a second master’s degree or graduate certificate program.
-However, the faculty adviser may review the courses completed in the previous master’s degree to determine Oakland University course equivalency.
+In no case will credit earned in one master’s degree or graduate certificate program be transferred to satisfy the requirements of a second master’s degree or graduate certificate program.
+However, the faculty adviser may review the courses completed in the previous master’s degree or graduate certificate program to determine Oakland University course equivalency.
 Those courses found equivalent to Oakland University courses which satisfy degree requirements in the second master’s program may be eligible for course waiver.
 See the Course Waiver/Substitution section of the graduate catalog.

 Doctoral degree programs, which define the minimum credit hours as coursework beyond the baccalaureate, may permit students who have previously earned a master’s degree from Oakland University or another regionally accredited university, to reduce the credits required for the doctoral degree up to 32 credits.
 This policy does NOT pertain to post-master’s doctoral degree programs, where an earned master’s degree is required in advance of admission to the program.
 Students should refer to individual graduate program standards and requirements for details.

-With the approval of the faculty adviser and Graduate Study and Lifelong Learning, selected credits for prior graduate coursework earned at another accredited U.S. college or university may be transferred to count toward an Oakland University degree.
+With the approval of the faculty adviser and Oakland University Graduate School, selected credits for prior graduate coursework earned at another accredited U.S. college or university may be transferred to count toward an Oakland University degree.
 The student must have earned graduate level credit in the course according to the institution at which the course was taken.
 Students must complete one semester in their graduate program at Oakland and be in good academic standing (not on probation or limited standing) before the Transfer Credit Request can be given final approval.
 Students should be prepared to provide the graduate program adviser a catalog copy of the course description from the former institution and/or a course syllabus.

 To receive consideration for graduate work completed elsewhere but not used toward another degree, the student must:

-submit official transcripts to Graduate Study and Lifelong Learning;
+submit official transcripts to Oakland University Graduate School;

 request transfer credits for graduate credits earned from an accredited institution that carry a grade of 3.0 (B) or better;